Wednesday, September 23, 2009

 Andrei Nikolishin

-I think one of the most underrated players in the National Hockey League around the turn of the century was Washington Capitals center Andrei Nikolishin.
+One of the most underrated players in the National Hockey League around the turn of the century was Washington Capitals center Andrei Nikolishin.

 A quick glance at his numbers hint at nothing special.
 He never scored more than 14 goals in one season and outside of a 51 point campaign with Hartford back in 1996, he would challenge the 30 point mark regularly in Washington.
 He would play in 10 seasons in the NHL, seeing 628 games.
 He scored 93 goals and 187 assists for 280 points.
 In 43 career playoff games, he had just one goal and 17 helpers.

-I always felt Nikolishin's game was much stronger than his output ever suggested.
+Yet Nikolishin's game was much stronger than his output ever suggested.

 He was a very strong skater, blessed with a powerful stride.
 He literally could turn on a dime, shaking many defenders, and had great balance.